ianrastall/StockfishCompiler/README.md

 2. **Build Configuration Tab**
    - Adjust parallel jobs (defaults to your CPU core count)
    - Set output directory where compiled Stockfish will be saved
+   - Choose which Stockfish source to download (latest stable release or the master branch)
    - Choose build options (download network, strip executable)

 3. **Compilation Tab**